solidi/writing/05-deception-degenerate-ab-testing.md

 ### Example

-A group of users was recently on an application that offered paid content behind a paywall.
+A group of customers on an application that offered paid content behind a paywall.
 This app was freemium in nature.

 Access became “unlocked,” and a group of users could view content for free without the paid subscription.
 Then time passed, and it was gone.

 Some users liked the content–and so they purchased the product.

-### Motto: “Curious Engagement Through Shock”
+### Motto: "Curious Engagement Through Shock"

 Opening the gates in an A/B test could be a potential opportunity to engage users.
-The process here is to select known identities to engage them further.
+The process here is to select identities to them.

 ![A paywall can have many testable options.](images/05-07.gif)

 Additionally, moving or closing things unexpectedly will stimulate engagement and increase returns.
-If services that are relied on are missing, those users will return frequently until it re-establishes.
+If services that are relied on are missing, the users will return frequently until the content returns.

 Finally, we can hide things.

 ## Pattern 5: Platform Information Hiding

 One final example is the creative use of information.
 Here, we conduct an A/B test that manipulates information relevant to the users at the proper time and context.
-We either shift the information upstream or manipulate it so that it is diluted.
+We either shift the information upstream or dilute it.
 We reduce the *friction* of information to obtain a result.
 Sometimes lack of information is that friction.

 ### Example